-Do you use “Please advice” or “Please advise” in your emails?
+Do you use “Please advice” or “Please advise”?
 Well, the correct phrase is actually “Please advise”.

 Now let me explain to you the differences between advise and advice.
-If you notice, both sound similar, but one is spelled with an “s” and the other with a “c”.
-How you pronounce them is different too.
+Both sound similar, but one is spelled with an “s” and the other with a “c”.
+How you pronounce them is different, too.

-The correct pronunciation for advise is “advize”, where the “s” sounds like a “z”.
+The correct pronunciation for advise is “uhd·vaiz“, where the “s” sounds like a “z”.

-The correct pronunciation for advice is “advice” where the “c” sounds like an “s”.
+The correct pronunciation for advice is “uhd·vais” where the “c” sounds like an “s”.

 So what else is different between the two?

 Advice is a noun.
-It is guidance or recommendation about what someone would do.
+If you give someone advice, you give them guidance or recommendations about what they should do.

 Here are some examples of how to use advice: